ABI-CTT-Group/metadata-manager/docs/source/examples.rst

 This section demonstrates some usage examples of the metadata management module.
 The example scripts can be found in the ``./examples`` folder.

-Loading the saving the template dataset
+Loading and saving the template dataset
 ---------------------------------------

 Run ``template_operations.py`` to load and the the template dataset in ``./examples/temp/``.